git-steb/lattice-forge/README.md

 ## Installation

-You can install the package using pip:
+You can install the package using pip from the root directory of the repository:

 ```
-pip install LatticeForge
+pip install -e .
 ```